 Autoencoder¶

-An autoencoder, also known as autoassociator or Diabolo networks, is an artificial neural network employed to recreate the given input.
+An autoencoder is an artificial neural network employed to recreate the given input.
 It takes a set of unlabeled inputs, encodes them and then tries to extract the most valuable information from them.
-They are used for feature extraction, learning generative models of data, dimensionality reduction and can be used for compression.
-Autoencoders, based on Restricted Boltzmann Machines, are employed in some of the largest deep learning applications.
+They are used for feature extraction, learning generative models of data, dimensionality reduction and compression.
+Autoencoders, based on Restricted Boltzmann Machine (RBM), are employed in some of the largest deep learning applications.
 They are the building blocks of Deep Belief Networks (DBN).

 Import libraries¶